 The high beam headlight setting is the most powerful of the two and can illuminate up to 400 feet of the road ahead.
 It’s also called the main beam, full beam, or driving beam.

-The high beam setting is only suitable when you’re alone on the road as their glare can blind oncoming traffic and the drivers ahead of you.
+The high beam headlights are only suitable when you’re alone on the road as their glare can blind oncoming traffic and the drivers ahead of you.

 Purpose and Design

-The high beam light is designed to illuminate a greater distance ahead so drivers can have enough time to react to something on the road.
+The high beam lights are designed to illuminate a greater distance ahead so drivers can have enough time to react to something on the road.
 They are intended to be used when you are the only driver on the road and driving at higher speeds or driving through very poorly lit roads.

 Beam Pattern

-The high beams have a light that is focused and extends farther down the road compared to low beams.
+The high beam has a light that is focused and extends farther down the road compared to low beams.
 This is because the beam angle is horizontal and not pointing down toward the ground.
 The light is also more intense as the high beam puts out more light than the low beam.

-High beams provide a narrower field of view and don’t light up the near side of the road as well as low beams.
+High beam provides a narrower field of view and don’t light up the near side of the road as well as low beams.
 The light from high beams is also symmetrical.
 This means that both the side of oncoming traffic and the near side of the road will be illuminated equally.

 Ideal Driving Conditions